101arrowz/fflate/docs/interfaces/zipattributes.md

 A = archive, D = directory, V = volume label, S = system file, H = hidden, R = read-only

-If you want to set the Unix permissions, for instance, just bit shift by 16, e.g. 0644 << 16
+If you want to set the Unix permissions, for instance, just bit shift by 16, e.g. 0o644 << 16.
+Note that attributes usually only work in conjunction with the `os` setting: you must use `os` = 3 (Unix) if you want to set Unix permissions

 ___